DrMint/Okuma-Reader/README.md

 - Not having to write the number of pages in the config.json.
 - More flexibility per chapter.
 - Page turning animation?!
-- Being able to embed this reader in someone else webpage (using iframe I guess?).
 - A Download page/chapter/book buttons?
 That would also open-up the idea of making it an offline Progressive Web App.
 - The ability to use archives (zip, tar.gz...) instead of folders.
 - The ability to display archives from the client's computer (without uploading it).